Changissnz/nu_merchant_principal/README.md

 the expected demands of some other connected unit/s.
 This does read to be a sort of multi-feedback loop where one asks (demands?) another to accept a lower quantity of what the other claims to need.
+"Pacification" involves such schemes of a unit's partial or full prohibition of another's demanded value, forms of declaring the other to cease and desist, and/or persuasion of another, designed to appear as "friendly redirection", to strive for other alternatives.
+"Friendly redirection" of a unit with an unsatisfied demand could mean for that unit to be open to or seek new "alliance" factors that could at least fully compensate the deficits of their initial demands.
-If fairness for the connected units, in this context, is to accept the maximum threshold value of each of the demanded tasks belong to "alliance" factor $F$, and also for each of the units to reduce their demand in "some proportional way" to shave off the excess of their original cumulative demands, the issue would be resolved for this simple case of clean, singular values pertaining to the supply
+If fairness for the connected units, in this context, is to accept the maximum threshold value of each of the demanded tasks belong to "alliance" factor $F$, and also for each of the units to reduce their demand in "some proportional way" to shave off the excess of their original cumulative demands, the issue would be resolved for this simple case of clean, singular values pertaining to the supply in question.
-in question.

 Despite each of the units of the alliance in